Student Code of Conduct

 • Fines and/or restitution

-• Suspension: Student is prohibited from enrolling in classes or being on College premises for a specified period of time.
+• Suspension: The student is prohibited from enrolling in classes or being in College premises for a specified time.

-• Expulsion: Student is permanently prohibited from enrolling in classes or being on College premises.
+• Expulsion: The student is permanently prohibited from enrolling in classes or being on College premises.

 EMERGENCY SUSPENSION

-If a student’s actions pose an immediate threat or danger to any member of the College, the Assistant Dean of Student Services (in consultation with the Dean of Student Services and/or Senior Vice President for North Hudson Campus & Office of Student and Educational Services may immediately suspend or alter the rights of a student pending a Judicial Board hearing.
-Scheduling the hearing shall not preclude resolution of the matter through mediation or any other dispute resolution process.
-The decision will be based on whether the continued presence of the student on the College campus reasonably poses a threat to the physical or emotional well-being of any individual, including the student, or for reasons relating to the safety and welfare of any College property, or any College function.
+If a student's actions pose an immediate threat or danger to any member of the College, the Dean of Student Affairs (in consultation with the Senior Vice President for Student Affairs and Enrollment and Executive Director of Safety and Security) may immediately suspend or alter a student's rights pending a Student Conduct Board hearing.
+Scheduling the hearing shall not preclude the resolution of the matter through mediation or any other dispute resolution process.
+The decision is based on whether the student's continued presence on the College campus reasonably threatens the physical or emotional well-being of any individual, including the student, or for reasons relating to the safety and welfare of any college property or any College function.

 APPEALS

-The adjudicating body’s decision may be appealed, in writing, by the charged student to the Senior Vice President for North Hudson Campus & Office of Student and Educational Services within ten school days of the release of the decision.
+In writing, the adjudicating body's decision may be appealed by the charged student to the Senior Vice President for Student Affairs and Enrollment within ten school days of the decision's release.
 Appeals should specify the nature of and reasons for the appeal.
-It may then be heard by the Senior Vice President for North Hudson Campus & Office of Student and Educational Services.
+The Senior Vice President for Student Affairs and Enrollment may then hear the appeal.
 Appeals shall be based only upon the following grounds:

-• Procedural conduct by the adjudicating body which may have been prejudicial to the accused student;
+• Procedural conduct by the adjudicating body may have been prejudicial to the accused student.

-• The emergence of new evidence that could not have been previously discovered by the exercise of due diligence and that, had it been presented at the initial hearing, would have substantially affected the original decision of the adjudicating body.
+• The emergence of new evidence that the exercise of due diligence could not have previously been discovered and that, had it been presented at the initial hearing, it would have affected the original decision of the adjudicating body.

-On appeal, the original decisions, including sanctions, may be sustained, reversed, or modified.
+The original decisions, including sanctions, on appeal may be sustained, reversed, or modified.
 The matter may also be returned to the Conduct Board for reconsideration and further findings of fact or determinations.
 It is within the discretion of the person handling the appeal to refer the matter to another appropriate College body.
-Decisions on appeal generally will be released within 21 business days of receipt of the appeal.
-Decisions on appeal are final.
+Appeal decisions generally will be released within 21 business days of receipt of the request.
+Appeal decisions are final.

 Academic integrity is central to the pursuit of education.
 For students at HCCC, this means maintaining the highest ethical standards in completing their academic work.
 In doing so, students earn college credits by their honest efforts.
 When they are awarded a certificate or degree, they have attained a goal representing genuine achievement and can reflect with pride on their accomplishment.
 This is what gives college education its essential value.